 Are people doing the best they can?

 In the end she concludes that yes, people are indeed doing the best they can.
 I have to agree.
 I believe that people are doing the best they can with the current tools they have.
 There are people who may be working on something particularly hard and are in the process of acquiring the tools needed to deal with the issue.
 There are also people who have pretty crappy tools or no tools at all.
 And then there are others who don’t seem to even realize there are tools they can acquire to help them do better.
 Does this mean I let someone treat me in a way that isn’t right for me because they are doing the best they can with their current tool set?
 Absolutely not.
 I need to decide what I will and won’t tolerate.
 I need to recognize where others are and decide what’s best for me when dealing with each person.
-If everybody is working on something and everybody is doing the best they can they can, then I need to have compassion while setting boundaries that work for me.
+If everybody is working on something and everybody is doing the best they can, then I need to have compassion while setting boundaries that work for me.